opentechinstitute/morethancode/pages/report/key-recommendations.md

 - _Forefront values, mission, and goals._
 - _Organize diverse project teams._ In addition to being a goal in and of itself, diverse teams choose better ideas and problems to work on, and are more creative and innovative.
 - _Have privilege trainings and conversations within orgs._ Even tech spaces that call themselves progressive or “radical” often fail to have meaningful conversations about privilege.
 For example, these spaces rarely talk about their own ableism and classism.
 However, also note that some research shows that poorly implemented privilege trainings can backfire on women, PoC, and T/ GnC people.
 Provide resources for groups that are known to do this well, such as AORTA, to provide trainings for tech practitioner organizations, as well as in government, nonprofit, and private sector spaces.
-- _See also_ the recent Breaking the Mold report by Open Mic: [http://breakingthemold.openmic.org](http://breakingthemold.openmic.org)
+- _See also_ the recent Breaking the Mold report by Open Mic: <a href="http://breakingthemold.openmic.org">http://breakingthemold.openmic.org</a>.

 **Inclusive hiring, mentorship, retention, and advancement.** Intentionally invest in the hiring, mentorship, retention, and advancement of women, People of Color, and gender nonconforming folks in tech for social justice.
 - _Change hiring practices._ In job listings, orgs should focus more on skills than on degrees.
 Shift to more skills-based framings, rather than field and identity-based framings.
 For example, rather than saying you’re looking to hire “a technologist,” say that you’re looking to hire someone who works with technology.
 Since many people skilled and working in this space never got a formal education in it, shift from requiring computer science degrees to focusing on skills.